Reign2121/Reign2121/README.md

 😄 My academic root is management, so i have covered various domain of "Business".

-😄 I'm interested in Sequential Tasks.
+😄 I'm interested in Sequential Tasks in Business.

 🔥 I am summarizing what I have learned so far.

-🔥 Recently, I'm into Deep Learning.
+🔥 Recently, I'm into TS Forecastiong.

 ________________________________________________________________________________________________________________